Hydroxocobalamin is used to treat some types of anaemia.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Hydroxocobalamin Injection BP 1mg/ml, Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated March 2012.
+Manufacturer's PIL, Hydroxocobalamin Injection BP 1 mg/ml; Concordia International (formerly AMCo/Amdipharm Mercury Company Limited), The electronic Medicines Compendium.
+Dated February 2015.

 British National Formulary; 72nd Edition (Sep 2016) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

 I was diagnosed with low B12 almost 2 years ago when my level was 234.
 I took B12 shots monthly for a few months, but noticed that the tiredness, memory issues, and tingling would come back a week...Justhormonal